Fatumayattani/allechain_livepeer/README.md

 - **Creator Onboarding:** Collaborate with artists and podcasters to bring them onto the platform.
 - **Content Moderation:** Ensure all uploaded content meets community guidelines.
 - **Customer Support:** Provide 24/7 support for users and creators.

+---

+## 10. Risks and Challenges
+1. **Competition:** Competing with giants like Spotify and YouTube.
+2. **Adoption of Blockchain Technology:** Educating users and artists on blockchain and tokens.
+3. **Regulatory Risks:** Navigating copyright and licensing laws.
+4. **Platform Security:** Ensuring the platform remains secure from cyber-attacks.

+---